kwuzy/webpage-change-tracker/README.md

-# Webpage-change-tracker
+# Simple Webpage Change Tracker
-Track if a webpage has changed since the first time you checked it.
+Track if a webpage's text content has changed since the first time you checked it.

 ## Description
 You might be watching prices, waiting for tickets to drop, when a new schedule updates, or if a job application page will update.